 Reading scripture seems to be a big part of monk life.
 Ananda offered daily Sanskrit classes, so each morning we read and discussed passages on scripture, like the Upanishads, or books by contemporary spiritual thinkers, like Jiddu Krishnamurti.

 This is the one aspect of the ashram I couldn't get into.

-I could understand the more modern, practical, relatable writings like those of Krishnamurti-- they sounded more like self-help than spirituality-- but I couldn't see the point of the more hardcore spiritual study.
+I see the point of reading more modern, practical, relatable writings, like Krishnamurti.
+It's like self-help, but with more depth.
+But I couldn't see the point of hardcore spiritual study.
 It seemed over-intellectualized.
-We'd spend an hour dissecting ten sentences from the Upanishads, discussing "I-AM" vs. "I-Am" vs "I-am" and the capital S "Self" vs the "self".
+We'd spend an hour dissecting ten sentences from the Upanishads, discussing all caps "I-AM" vs. semi-caps "I-Am" vs "I-am" and the capital S "Self" vs the "self".

 In pursuit of the complete yogic experience (and cheaper housing), I signed up to volunteer in the kitchen for three hours a day.

 I thought it'd be something like this, delicately plating flowers around a beautiful meal.
 But really I just frantically scraped crusty food off an endless stream giant clanging pans.